ietf-wg-acme/acme/draft-ietf-acme-acme.md

 signed either with an account key pair or the key pair in the certificate.
 Before revoking a certificate, the server MUST verify that the key used to sign the request is authorized to revoke the certificate.
-The server SHOULD consider at least the following keys authorized for a given certificate:
+The server SHOULD consider at least the following accounts authorized for a given certificate:

-* the public key in the certificate.
+* the account that issued the certificate.

-* an account key that is authorized to act for all of the identifier(s) in the certificate.
+* an account that holds authorizations for all of the identifiers in the certificate.

+The server SHOULD also consider a revocation request valid if it is signed with the private key corresponding to the public key in the certificate.

 If the revocation succeeds, the server responds with status code 200 (OK).
 If the revocation fails, the server returns an error.